nico989/dncs-lab/README.md

 # IP subnetting and IP address
 First of all I decided the CIDR (Class Inter-Domain Routing), that is how to assign IP addresses to hosts and routers and how to define routes of them.
 The topology is divided into four subnet.
 I preferred to use private class C of IP addresses.
 The first subnet (Hosts-A) is a tagged VLAN and it includes the host-a.
 It must have 349 addresses, so I chose the subnet 192.168.1.0/23 and the mask 255.255.254.0.
 Therefore the subnet has 510 addresses available and broadcast address is 192.168.2.255/23.
 The next subnet (Hosts-B) is another tagged VLAN and it includes the host-b.
 Given that it must have 339 addresses I opted for subnet 192.168.3.0/23 with a mask 255.255.254.0.
 So the subnet has 510 addresses available, like the previous subnet, and broadcast address is 192.168.4.255/23.
 Despite host-a and host-b are connected each other through the same switch, I had to do two tagged VLANs because the assignment required that they were in two different subnets.
-The third subnet (Hub) inludes the host-c and it must have 81 addresses.
-So I selected for subnet 192.168.5.0/25 and the mask 255.255.255.128.
+The third subnet (Hub) includes the host-c and it must have 81 addresses.
+So I selected the subnet 192.168.5.0/25 and the mask 255.255.255.128.
 This subnet has 126 usable addresses and the broadcast address is 192.168.5.127.
 The last is a point-to-point subnet (PTP), because it connects only two routers (router-1 and router-2).
 For this I wanted to use private class A of IP addresses.
 Which is why I chose 10.10.0.0/30 like subnet address and the mask 255.255.255.252.
 Then it has only 2 usable addresses and the broadcast address is 10.10.0.3/30.

 ## Subnets